This chart illustrates the organisational structure of UMC.

 The mission of UMC’s Research department is to explore the risks and benefits of medicines, advancing the science of pharmacovigilance.
 This group is responsible for UMC’s scientific development and signal detection, as well as our training and education in these areas.

-Global Services assesses needs and provides scientific and operational support, education and training to existing and future member countries in the WHO Programme for International Drug Monitoring (WHO Programme), to academic institutions, and adjacent stakeholders.
+Global Services assesses needs and provides scientific and operational support, education and training to existing and future member countries of the WHO Programme for International Drug Monitoring (WHO Programme), to academic institutions, and adjacent stakeholders.